pcfreak30/skyd/doc/api/index.html.md

 ### Query String Parameters
 ### REQUIRED
-One of the following is required but they **CANNOT** be used at the same time.
+One of the following is required.
+Both **CANNOT** be used at the same time.

-**forcedupdatetime** | unix timestamp\
-The time until which the health loop will continue to execute bubbles on the filesystem, regardless of the `lasthealthchecktime`.

 **siapath** | string\
 The path to the directory that is to be bubbled.
 All paths should be relative